trnguyen1510/voyagers2/README.md

 2. Matching companions based on tour preferences
 3. Tours detail and booked users display
 4. Other users can review the booked-users' dashboards
-5. Users are able to send messages to each other
-6. After booking, user can have access to tour information including maps, destination information, schedule of the tour with reminder alarm.